-How Tufts Health Plan Encourages Members to Shop for Care
+How Tufts Health Plan Encourages Members to Shop for Healthcare

 We recently had the privilege of presenting at the CONNECT19 conference with our client, Boston-based Tufts Health Plan.
-Jim Gallagher, VP of Marketing & Product Strategy for Tufts Health Plan, and Matt Parker, HealthSparq’s VP of Product, shared the stage to discuss how incentivizing members to shop around for care can drive savings and improve the member experience.
-Here is a quick recap of their discussion and a few valuable tips from Tufts Health Plan to help other health plans launch incentives programs to help members make smarter health care choices.
+Jim Gallagher, VP of Marketing & Product Strategy for Tufts Health Plan, and Matt Parker, HealthSparq’s VP of Product, shared the stage to discuss how incentivizing members to shop for healthcare can drive savings and improve the member experience.
+Here is a quick recap of their discussion and a few valuable tips from Tufts Health Plan to help other health plans launch incentives programs to help members make smarter healthcare choices.

 - Price variation can be extreme.
 Prices for the same services of the same quality continue to vary by hundreds, even thousands of dollars.